ASD-TimeBuddy/Time_Buddy/README.md

 2. Start virtual environment `source ./venv/bin/activate` or `.\venv\Scripts\activate.bat` on windows.

-3. Install dependancies. `pip -r requirements.txt` (only need to do this once)
+3. Install dependancies. `pip install -r requirements.txt` (only need to do this once)

 4. Run Django with `python manage.py runserver`